canada-ca/open-source-logiciel-libre/en/open-source-standards.md

 ## Definitions

-### Open Source
+### Open Source Software (OSS)

-Open Source is defined by the Government of Canada as any and all Software that meets the following basic requirements:
+Open Source Software is generally, software for which the underlying programming code is available to users to read, change and build new versions of the software incorporating changes.
+In particular, GC considers that OSS is any Software that meets all the following basic requirements:

 1. Free Redistribution